Roald Dahl - Y3 & Y4

 In Roald Dahl class we believe in letting our imaginations run free and using our creativity to inspire independent learning.
 We work together and support each other, aiming to be the best possible versions of ourselves.
 The adults that support us in class every day are Mrs Roberts (Class Teacher), Mrs Nixon (Teaching Assistant/Cover Supervisor) during the morning and Mrs Best (Teaching Assistant) during the afternoon.
 Mrs Reynolds (Teaching Assistant) also joins us for Maths.
 Sometimes other adults pop in to help us out and we welcome their support in our learning journey.
 As Roald Dahl wrote, "Somewhere inside all of us is the power to change the world."

--21st June Roald Dahl Class Assembly
+-19th June Roald Dahl Class Assembly NEW DATE

 -Year 3 swimming every Tuesday